MartinThoma/MartinThoma.github.io/_posts/2013-05-16-the-collatz-sequence.md

 <h2>Maximum in sequence</h2>
 In the following plot you can see $n \in 1, \dots, 10,000,000$ on the $x$-axis and the maximum $y = \max(\{a^n_i | i \in \mathbb{N}_{> 0}\})$:

-{% caption align="aligncenter" width="512" caption="Hexagonal binpacking plot for maximum in sequence" url="../images/2013/05/maxInSequence.png" alt="Hexagonal binpacking plot for maximum in sequence" title="" height="512" class="size-full wp-image-66391" %}
+{% caption align="aligncenter" width="512" caption="Hexagonal binpacking plot for maximum in sequence" url="../images/2013/05/maxInSequence.png" alt="Hexagonal binpacking plot for maximum in sequence"  height="512" class="size-full wp-image-66391" %}

 {% highlight text %}
 library(ggplot2)